Coherent Electric-Field Control of Orbital state in a Neutral Nitrogen-Vacancy Center: Methods

 \subsection{Sample fabrication}

-We use [100]-cut, electronic grade single-crystal diamond samples synthesized by chemical vapor deposition (CVD) (Element Six).
+[100]-cut electronic-grade single-crystal diamond samples are synthesized via chemical vapor deposition (CVD) (element six).
 Before the fabrication of the electrode, the diamond substrate is kept in a mixture of H$_2$SO$_4$ and HNO$_3$ at 200${}^\circ$C for 60 min to remove any surface contamination and terminate the surface with oxygen.
-Then, Au (500 nm) / Ti (10nm) electrodes are formed on the substrate by using photolithography processes.
+Subsequently, Au (500 nm)/Ti (10nm) electrodes are formed on the substrate through photolithography processes.